NCAR/SWM/swm_rust/README.md

 To build only with cargo use : `cargo build`

 To build (if files have changed) and run : `cargo run {optional arguments}`

+Default is to run debugging, flag for no debugging / best performance : `--release`

 To find errors without actually building : `cargo check` Cargo also offers a more indepth explaination of errors with either `rustc --explain {CODE}` or `cargo --explain {CODE}` where `CODE` is the error code provided by the compiler (ex.
 E0308).